| The Tau Cross

 stricter observance: "The tunic shall be the same grey color tending towards black,

-and the capuce shall not be too large, but in a pyramidal form. "
+and the capuce shall not be too large, but in a pyramidal form. " With regards then to

 the color -- it is stated repeatedly that it should be a grey tending towards black.
 This